Guido Vecchiola

-Guido Vecchiola Arellano (born November 16, 1973, Chañaral), is a popular Chilean actor in soap opera and film.
+Guido Vecchiola Arellano (born November 16, 1973, Chañaral), is a Chilean actor in telenovelas, film and stage.
 He is of Italian and Basque descent.

 Vecchiola was born in Chañaral and has two brothers.
-In 1993, GVecchiola joined the dramatic area staff of the Chilean TV channel UCTV.
+In 1993, he started working for the Chilean TV channel UCTV.
 He was best known for his role in the show called Carabineros de Chile (1992).
 His television debut was in Champaña at 19 years old, and he later worked in El Amor está de Moda, Amor a Domicilio, Adrenalina, Eclipse de Luna, Amándote, Fuera de Control and Sabor a Tí.
-Later, Vecchiola took a break to live in Europa for three years, returning in 2003 to work in soap operas like Xfea2, Brujas, Descarado and Lola, and cinema in the film El Huésped directed by Jorge Hidalgo.
+Later, Vecchiola took a break to live in Europa for three years, returning in 2003 to work in telenovelas like Xfea2, Brujas, Descarado and Lola, and cinema in the film El Huésped directed by Jorge Hidalgo.

 In 2007, Vecchiola was a contestant in the TV show Locos por el Baile, taking third place after Fabricio Vasconcelos and Catalina Pulido.